Somerset Wedding Photographer

 When I’m asked to describe my photography I use words like fun, relaxed and candid.
 I look forward to each and every wedding and shoot naturally as your day unfolds in a creative and stylish manner (and at the same time making you look damn good!)

 For the vast majority of your day you won’t even know I’m there.
 I blend into the background amongst your guests, like a photo ninja discreetly capturing unscripted moments of laughter, tears of joy, happiness and all the atmosphere of your big day.
+To find out more info please keep on scrolling.

 Want to know more?
 Let's chatGet In Touch